Resolving permission problems in Syncrify Client

 application in Control Panel.

-Like any other service on Windows, you can chose the user that is going to run that service.
+Like any other service on Windows, you can choose the user that is going to run that service.

-The default value for this user is the build-in SYSTEM
+The default value for this user is the built-in SYSTEM

 Although the built-in SYSTEM

 user has access to every folder on the disk, these default permissions can be modified

 by the user.
 If for any reason, the user that runs the service is denied access to any folder or file, Syncrify will not be

 One way to fix this problem is to grant read permission for every file to the SYSTEM account.